sudo-self/sudo-self/README.md

 ## Hi, I'm Jesse

-- Originally from ipswitch, England.
-Former Gunny, Smoke, Sergeant First Clas.
+- Originally from Ipswitch, England. former Gunny, Smoke,  Sergeant First Clas.
 - A.A.S. info systems, B.S.
 Information Technology, CTU.
 Currently Working in a Tech Support role while I finish a masters.
 - more at [jessejesse.com](https://jessejesse.com) or drop me a line!
 Jesse [at] JesseJesse [dot] com